Soccer Sponsored Content

 “It’s just a good time,” Engbers highlights.
 “Kids really enjoy it.”

-What sets Ottawa TFC soccer camp apart from others is the experienced staff who enthusiastically lead the programming.
+What sets Atlético Ottawa Juniors soccer camp apart from others is the experienced staff who enthusiastically lead the programming.

-“People that work those camps are truly dedicated and love the club and love the kids and want to see them grow,” signals Engbers, one of many Ottawa TFC alumni who work at the camp.
+“People that work those camps are truly dedicated and love the club and love the kids and want to see them grow,” signals Engbers, one of many AOJ alumni who have worked at the camps.

-Since it’s located just steps from the Ottawa TFC clubhouse, senior club staff will come out to participate as well.
+Since it’s located just steps from the AOJ clubhouse, senior club staff will come out to participate as well.
 Parents and players frequently share that campers come away from the week feeling more confident in their soccer abilities.

 “It’s like a melting pot of people that just really care and put a lot of effort into making the camps an amazing experience for those kids,” Engbers notes.
 “These camps go a long way in kids’ development not only in terms of soccer, but also their leadership skills.